 - They crave authenticity in every part of their lives.

-The 3 Things Pediatricians Can Do to Attract and Retain Millenial Moms
+The 3 Things Pediatricians Can Do to Attract and Retain Millennial Moms

-Like it or loathe it, technology has come to the pediatric office.
-For the overwhelming number of young parents – the millennials – this technology is not only welcome but critical to their trust in the physician who treats their child.
-The successful pediatric office will embrace this trend by utilizing technology from pediatric software vendors such as PCC.
+Like it or loathe it, technology has come to the pediatric office to stay.
+For the overwhelming number of parents – the Millennials – this technology is not only welcome but critical to their trust in the physician who treats their child.
+Plus: technology is great for your practice’s marketing strategies.

-Chip Hart, Director of Pediatric Solutions at PCC suggests 3 actions a pediatrician can take to attract and retain younger parents.
+Chip Hart, Director of Pediatric Solutions at PCC suggests 3 actions a pediatrician can take to attract and retain Millennial parents as they raise families in their own unique ways.

 1. Be Social

-"In spite of its annoying volume, privacy issues, and questionable good taste, social media is important to this younger parent," Hart said.
+"In spite of its annoying volume, privacy issues, and questionable history with disseminating anti-science voices, social media is important to these parents to evaluate healthcare options and decisions as a community," Hart says.

 "It is therefore critical for a pediatrician to think through his or her social media strategy.
-Be very specific and even precise about how you want your practice portrayed.
-Consistent, impactful messaging, delivered in moderation, is the key."
+Be very specific and even precise about how you want your practice portrayed – as friendly, trustworthy, innovative, or inclusive.
+Consistent, impactful messaging, delivered in moderation, is the key to social media success."

 2. Be Tech Savvy

-"Up-to-date technology is very important to young parents because they have grown up with this," Hart said.
+"Up-to-date technology is very important to Millennial parents because they have grown up with digital tools, and will expect you to have them," Hart said.
 "In a pediatric office, being tech savvy starts with a robust, pediatric-focused EHR.
-Of course, we believe PCC has the best platform on the market.
+Of course, we believe PCC has the best platform on the market!”

 "Efficient intake procedures, insurance processing, and billing, not to mention clinical services and family/sibling histories, are all driven by the EHR.
-A clumsy, poorly designed system does not inspire confidence among tech-savvy millennials."
+A clumsy, poorly designed website does not inspire confidence among tech-savvy millennials, either.

 3. Be Authentic

-"Of all medical specialties, pediatrics is perhaps the most personalized,” Hart said.
-"Most pediatricians genuinely love their patients and will sacrifice time away from their personal life to help them."
+"Of all medical specialties, pediatrics is perhaps the most personalized.
+Pediatrics, at its best, is highly personalized,” Hart says.
+"Most pediatricians genuinely love their patients and will sacrifice time away from their personal lives to help them.
+It’s why they go into medicine."